sftcd/openssl/esnistuff/nginx.md

 - Check with valgrind we're not leaking!
 - Deploy on defo.ie, probably not on 443 at first, 'till we've tested some.
-- Add some more logging of ESNI successes and failures and likely a callback to expose cover/hidden to nginx.
 - Add a way for CGI programs to access ESNI status, as we did for lighttpd.
 - Portability: there's an ``ngx_read_dir()`` wrapper for ``readdir()`` that really needs to be used.